 - The Spanish-speaking customer service phone number

 - The time period for each account.
-Hint: To extract repeating data that isn't in table format, use the List method.
+Hint: Use the List method.
 For example, in this config, the

 accounts_listuses the List method.

 To extract data from your documents, first check if they're on Sensible's list of out-of-the-box supported document types.
 If not, configure your custom extractions by using the interactive tutorial or taking the following steps: